-The Tree House Lodge is situated on a 10-acre (40,500sqm) property close to the breathtakingly beautiful Playa Uva on the Caribbean coast.
+The Tree House Lodge in Costa Rica is situated on a 10-acre (40,500sqm) property close to the breathtakingly beautiful Playa Uva on the Caribbean coast.
 The Tree House Lodge is highly dedicated to the environment and to its guests.
 It is one of the few hotels that has a certificate for sustainable tourism (CST).
 Each treehouse has its own theme and has been built using recycled and sustainable materials as well as reclaimed wood from the surrounding jungle.
 These treehouses are exquisite and quite luxurious while keeping an authentic jungle feel.
 The lodge also has its own foundation, the Iguana Verde Foundation, committed to protecting and restoring green iguana populations.

 Rancho Pacifico is an eco-luxury boutique hotel with treehouse villas that has won a truly impressive amount of prestigious awards.
 There are ten villas, suites and treehouses, all with specular views of the vast Pacific Ocean from the hotel’s elevated jungle vantage point.
 There are private hiking trails that lead to beautiful waterfalls, multiple beaches, heavenly spa treatments, organic dining options and unmatched hospitality.
 This is the perfect treehouse option for honeymooners as well as those seeking a romantic or relaxing getaway!